Legoman99573/Skript/README.md

 If your having a aliases issue please report that [here](https://github.com/tim740/skAliases/issues) instead.

+Due to several issues with Craftbukkit lately, your server will shut down with an error.
+We recommend using **PaperSpigot**, but other forms of spigot should work as well, but isnt recommended.

 ## A Note About Addons
 I cannot provide support for third-party addons of Skript.
 If you encounter issues with them, contact the author of that addon.
 Also, when reporting issues which seem